Devangkartik/netflix-gtp/README.md

 # Netflix-gtp React Project
+    # LINK TO REACH ON NETFLIX WEB -  https://netflix-gpt-bfb2a.web.app
   - Create React App
   - Configure Tailwind Css in our app
   - What you want to build just go on that website